Mike11199/The-Big-Tipper/README.md

 To install, download the APK (Android Application Package) file named <strong>The Big Tipper App File.apk</strong> from this repository.

-Created wtih Android Studio IDE and coded in Kotlin, a Java inspired statically typed programming language.
+Created with Android Studio IDE and coded in Kotlin, a Java inspired statically typed programming language.

 <br>